The passport program is responsible for issuing Canadian passports.

 Types of applications that receiving agents cannot accept

-- Your current passport is lost, stolen, damaged or inaccessible (form PPTC 203 is required).
+- Your current passport is lost, stolen, damaged inaccessible or found (form PPTC 203 is required)

 On July 1, 2013, new passport fees came into effect.